 The Contour Bottle

-In 1913 the company wanted a more distinctive bottle so that the Coca Cola was easily recognizable to consumers.
-Ben Thomas, one of the bottlers, said that the consumer should be able to recognize the Coke bottle in the dark, just by feel.
+In 1913, the company wanted a more distinctive bottle so Coca-Cola was easily recognizable to consumers.
+Ben Thomas, one of the bottlers, said the consumer should be able to recognize the Coke bottle in the dark just by feel.

-By 1916 the now familiar contoured bottle had been developed.
-Due to a lack of research by the team working on the new bottle it resembled a cacao bean rather than a coca bean, but the company indeed had a distinctive bottle.
-With its deep contoured shape, consumers could recognize it in the dark.
+By 1916, the now-familiar contoured bottle had been developed.
+Due to a lack of research by the team working on the new bottle, it resembled a cacao bean rather than a coca bean, but the company indeed had a distinctive bottle.
 This design was recognized in 1960 by the U.S. Patent office as being distinctive and belonging exclusively to Coca-Cola.
 Other names that the contour bottle goes by are the "Mae West" bottle or the "hobble skirt" bottle.

 The earliest contour bottles came in a number of colors:

 There was one distinctive bottle produced in 1915 that is blue on the top and green on the bottom.
-After 1925 all of the Coke bottles were green.
-There was a brief time during World War II, from 1942 through 1945, when the lack of copper in the glass meant that the bottles were blue.
+After 1925, all of the Coke bottles were intended to be green, but there was a brief time during World War II, from 1942 through 1945, when the lack of copper in the glass meant that the bottles were blue.

 - One may answer the question by saying Hutchinson bottles are the only ones qualifying as antiques.

 - Another by responding any bottle that is older than himself is an antique.